You are currently viewing Your Best Vacation Style in Warm Climate

 Because there are so many different types of vacations that all require different gear, a one post fits all vacations will not do the trick.
 Therefore, let’s break it down and start with general information on warm region travel destinations and illustrate the general concepts by the example of a city touring outfit for warm countries.
 Then let’s turn to outfit inspirations for different activities in warm countries.

-Stylist tip: Plan your wardrobe around a color combination of three.
+Tip: Plan your wardrobe around a color combination of three.

 City Touring Style

-Stylist tip: Never wear brand-new shoes when sightseeing or walking thru a museum or mall.
+Tip: Never wear brand-new shoes when sightseeing or walking thru a museum or mall.
 New shoes may rub and you will end up with blisters that ruin your day and the next couple of days as well.

 Best Bags for City Tours

 Go for a cross-body bag, short shoulder or around town tote.
 They are much more stylish and safer than a backpack.
-It is in front of you or under your arm, i.e. all time under your watch.
+It is in front of you or under your arm, i.e., all time under your watch.
 Furthermore, you won’t risk to topple over an entire exhibition by accident when turning around.

 When you visit a city during the rain season have a stylish waterproof bag to protect your items.